dcrowTMH/PCA/README.md

 After that, another data set will be used.
 It aims to use the technique I have learnt and apply it on the data set.

+Notice: 3D graph is not able to be shown in git through ploty
 ------------------------------
 Reference: